flvent-englishman/IFR/README.md

 # I.F.R. | Inline Frame Rerouter
-Hide your search history and from Hapara with this multitool that has a YouTube NC function as well! <br>
+Hide your search history and from Hapara with this multitool bookmarklet that has many more features! <br>

 ## 👋 | For Users
 Go to the 'bookmarklet.js' file and copy everything there.
 Then paste it into the bookmarks bar by right-clicking on it.
 Many websites don't allow iframes so if it doesn't work try it on another website (Google allows iframes so I like to use it there).
 Press the X button in the top-left to close the iframe, press the play button to paste a YouTube link to turn it into YouTube NC, allowing you to watch it, and press the pencil button to rename the tab.